flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/presets.md

 ### Canceling Loading a Preset

 You can cancel loading of a preset any time by pressing the `Cancel` button.
-The currently executed step will be completed and the aircraft will be in between presets in the state up to the last executed step.
+The currently executed step will be completed, and the aircraft will be in between presets in the state up to the last executed step.
 You can then either complete the setup manually or simply click another preset (or the same) to be loaded.

 ### Aircraft States Overview